coding-to-music/battlecode2021/README.md

 BUG_REPORT_URL="https://bugs.debian.org/"
 ```

-## - handy aliases and abbreviations into .bashrc and .bash_aliases
+## Handy aliases and abbreviations into .bashrc and .bash_aliases

 There are some useful aliases in .bash_alias of this repo:
 https://github.com/coding-to-music/bash_aliases_docker_alias_cheat_sheet